dbsystel/grapheditor/frontend/README.md

 4. Switch nodes and relations to classes
 5. The `useTranslation` renders twice on first component re-render, investigate
 6. Consider increasing Error.stackTraceLimit to infinity (default is 10).
+7. Change API functions keys to more meaningful names (e.g. instead of "postNode" use something like "createCode")